 The Beginning Brass Quintet Series is designed for younger brass players getting their first experience with a

-small ensemble (and weekend warriors who may not have the time to keep their chops at a professional level and
+small ensemble -- as well as weekend warriors who may not have the time to keep their chops at a professional

-professionals who like to keep some less taxing arrangements in their concert book).
+level and professionals who like to keep some less taxing arrangements in their concert book.
+Instrument

 several instruments starting in unison to help young players feel confident and find their partials before moving